H. Jack Geiger: Early life, family and education

 In 1942, Geiger joined A. Philip Randolph and Bayard Rustin who were planning a march on Washington in protest of racial discrimination in the defense factories for World War II; they succeeded in pressuring President Franklin D. Roosevelt to take measures against this without going through with the march.
 In 1943, Geiger met James Farmer, the founder of the Congress of Racial Equality (CORE), which prompted Geiger to start a CORE chapter in Madison, one of the earliest chapters.

 As a part of CORE, Geiger took part in a variety of efforts to push the civil rights agenda.
-Among them, he took a large part in efforts to integrate housing and restaurants.
-In an interview with the Smithsonian Institution's National Museum of African American History & Culture and the Library of Congress, Geiger recounts how he, along with his interracial team of CORE members, would go into restaurants and get asked to leave because they refused to serve black individuals.
-They would then proceed to begin a sit-in and go around the restaurant explaining the situation and inviting other customers to join in their effort.
+Among them, he took an active part in efforts to integrate housing and restaurants.
+In an interview with the Smithsonian Institution's National Museum of African American History & Culture and the Library of Congress, Geiger recounted how he, along with his interracial team of CORE members, would go into restaurants and get asked to leave because they refused to serve Black customers.
+They would then begin a sit-in and go around the restaurant explaining the situation and inviting other customers to join in their effort.

 In 1943, Geiger turned 18 and left school to join the war effort, enlisting with the merchant marine because it was the only racially integrated military service at the time.
 He worked on the only ship in World War II with an African American captain, Hugh Mulzac, on the SS Booker T. Washington.

-He was discharged in 1947 and enrolled at the University of Chicago to pursue pre-med studies, but where he also encountered significant anti-Black discrimination.
+Geiger was discharged in 1947 and enrolled at the University of Chicago to pursue pre-med studies, but where he also encountered significant anti-Black discrimination.
 He organized a strike, with two thousand faculty and students protesting issues like the exclusion of African American patients from certain hospitals and the rejection of qualified African American applicants to the medical school.
-As a part of the campus chapter of the American Veteran Association (AVC), Geiger discovered that the University of Chicago Hospital had been denying black patients.
+As a part of the campus chapter of the American Veteran Committee (AVC), Geiger discovered that the University of Chicago Hospital had been denying black patients.
 Specifically, the maternity hospital had a strict policy that no black mother could have their baby delivered there.
 Instead, he recognized that many university hospitals, including the University of Chicago at the time, had been finding ways to exclude black patients and redirect them towards a black-run hospital, Provident Hospital, located in the South Side of Chicago.
 Geiger also discovered the discrimination in the Medical School Admissions Committee, finding that the records for the minutes of admissions meetings specifically talked about black applicants being qualified but not accepting them because they were "not ready to have a black student at this time".
 After many unsuccessful attempts to bring attention to the issues, Geiger and the AVC planned a protest that took place on December 7, 1947.
 For his "extracurricular" activities, he was blackballed by the American Medical Association and returned to working in journalism, unable to gain entrance to medical school.
 Working as a science journalist, he was active in efforts to use science in the service of human needs.